-On the bus ride back from Pai Athena and I were stuck in the way back of a minivan surrounded by backpacks as we careened around the twisty road.
-3 nauseating hours later we made it to Chiang Mai.
-We got in around 1pm and had originally intended to just get a bus to Chiang Rai that day but right as we got there the last two seats on the last bus sold out.
+On the bus ride back from Pai Athena and I were stuck in the way back of a minivan, surrounded by backpacks as we careened around the twisty road.
+Three nauseating hours later we made it to Chiang Mai.
+We got in around 1pm and had originally intended to just get a bus to Chiang Rai that day, but right as we got there the last two seats on the last bus sold out.
 So we got tickets for the first bus the next morning and went back into Chiang Mai to find a place to stay.

 After lunch we were walking through a parking lot and there was an old “ruin” chedi with a fence around it in the middle of the lot.
 I love the contrast of old and new in the cities of Thailand.
 It’s quite remarkable that they’ve been able to maintain the history of the land with the rapid development and growth the country has experienced over the last 10 years.

 The next morning we were on a bus to Chiang Rai.
 3 easy hours later we arrived.
 A quick walk to our hostel an we were unpacked.
 We took a walk around the city and saw the main sights, a clock tower and the waterfront.
-But I got to say, this city smelt terrible.
-It felt like by far the dirtiest of any of the places we’d been in Thailand.
-The next day in the surrounding area is gorgeous but Chiang Rai itself is not my cup of tea.
+But I’ve got to say, this city smelt terrible.
+It felt like, by far, the dirtiest of any of the places we’d been in Thailand.
+The next day, exploring around by motorbike, we found the surrounding area is gorgeous, but Chiang Rai itself is not my cup of tea.

 The next day we rented a scooter so we could go check out the white temple and some of the surrounding waterfalls.
 By the time we got there, 10am, Wat Rong Kuhn was a zoo!!
 It’s one of the few, maybe only? temples in Thailand that is privately owned.
-Seeing past the throngs of tourists poring off massive busses it’s a pretty neat place.
-While there’s the main section there are also a bunch of side temples to explore and hopefully get away from the crowd a bit.
+Seeing past the throngs of tourists pouring off massive busses, it’s a pretty neat place.
+While there’s the main section, there are also a bunch of side temples to explore and hopefully get away from the crowd a bit.
 The theme of the whole place seems to be death and destruction.
-The images on the Wats depict pain and suffering and vicious overload type deities smithing all around.
-It makes for a wild juxtaposition against the beautifully ornate and blindingly white walls of the temple and surroundings.
+The images on the Wats depict pain and suffering, and vicious overlord type deities smattered all around.
+It makes for a wild juxtaposition against the beautifully ornate and blindingly white walls of the temple.

 The inside of the main temple is even crazier.
 There are signs all over saying no photography, but there was one thing that I had to try to get a picture of.
-As you walk in the theme of destruction continues but when you turn around to face the wall from where you entered it gets a little….
-Confusing?
-The top of the wall is a losing beast with huge black eyes, and below it are smaller motifs of bombs and explosions all intermixed with western pop culture characters.
+As you walk in the theme of destruction continues, but when you turn around to face the wall from where you entered it gets a little….confusing?
+The top of the wall is a looming beast with huge black eyes, and below it are smaller motifs of bombs and explosions all intermixed with western pop culture characters.
 Everything from the Avengers to Pikachu riding a rocket or Keanu Reeves as Neo dodging bullets.
-Its all very strange, and then the you look behind one of the door I noticed something that really caught my eye.
-Two buildings one billowing smoke, then I realized this was a motif of the twin towers complete with the second plane crashing into the building…surrounded by Spiderman and an Angry Bird also flying into the building.
+Its all very strange, and then the I looked behind one of the doors and noticed something that really caught my eye.
+Two buildings, one billowing smoke, then I realized this was a motif of the twin towers complete with the second plane crashing into the building. …Surrounded by Spiderman and an Angry Bird also flying into the building.
 It was all pretty weird and I’m assuming a statement on the destructive power of western culture?
-Maybe not but either way Athena and I both came out and were like holy crap was that a joking image of 9-11?
+Maybe not but either way Athena and I both came out and were like, holy crap was that a joking image of 9-11?

 We drove in towards town and along the way I stopped when I saw a massive Singha sculpture on a perfectly manicured lawn.
 And so we stumbled on Singha Park.
-It is a massive gorgeous park with tea gardens and a few restaurants.
-We drove in and explored for a bit but by this point it was 2pm and we were both dying for some lunch.
+It is a massive, beautifully manicured park, with tea gardens and a few restaurants.
+We drove in and explored for a bit, but by this point it was 2pm and we were both dying for some lunch.
 Luckily there were a bunch of little cafes that were nice and cheap just outside of the park.